bpcmusic/synergy/cartridge.md

 | T14 | 26/28 | | B14 | 14/20 |
 | T15 | X | | B15 | 14/20 |

 There is also a through-hole resistor (4k7), capacitor (.1uf) and diode on the original cartridge.
-You can find my reverse-engineered schematic below:
+You can find my reverse-engineered schematic below that shows where to place these:

 ![Schematic](scad/cart_schematic.png)

 I'll post the Eagle Files and Gerbers here once it is tested and working.

+Finally, there is a link to the EEPROM data sheet in the Additional Resources section below.

 ##ADDITIONAL RESOURCES